-- Being Ill/Tired – If your cat is recovering from illness, they might be more hostile than usual – especially if you bother them too much.
+If your cat is recovering from illness, it might be more hostile than usual – especially if you bother it too much.

-- Food – If you don’t provide your cat with enough food, or you remove the food bowl too early, this can trigger aggression.
+If you don’t provide your cat with enough food, or you remove the food bowl too early, this can lead to aggression.

-- Protecting Their Young – As mentioned, female cats are fiercely protective mothers.
-If you try to take a young kitten away from its mother, the mother will hiss, scratch, and probably bite.
+Female cats are fiercely protective mothers.
+If you try to take a young kitten away from its mother, the mother will hiss, scratch, and bite.